MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-303.md

     -	***Entity***, is a component of the query that describes information relevant to the **INTENT**.
     -	***Utterances***, are examples of queries provided by the developer, that LUIS will use to train itself.

-If these concepts are not perfectly clear, do not worry, as this Lab will clarify them further in this chapter.
+If these concepts are not perfectly clear, do not worry, as this course will clarify them further in this chapter.

-You will begin by creating the **Entities** needed to build this Lab.
+You will begin by creating the **Entities** needed to build this course.

 9. On the left side of the page, click on ***Entities***, then click on ***Create new entity***.